sinast3000/RGAP/README.md

-# RGAP: R Package for Production Function Output Gap Estimation
+# RGAP: Output Gap Estimation in R

-RGAP provides tools for modeling and estimating the bivariate unobserved component models involved in the Cobb-Douglas production function methodology to estimate the output gap.
+RGAP provides tools for modeling and estimating the bivariate unobserved component models involved in the European Commission's Cobb-Douglas production function methodology to estimate potential output and the output gap.

 [KOF Working Paper](https://kof.ethz.ch/publikationen/kof-working-papers.html)